 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of the District, assets exceeded liabilities by \$42.8 million at the close of the most recent fiscal year.
+In the case of the District, assets exceeded liabilities by \$44.2 million at the close of the most recent fiscal year.

 - The largest portion of the District's net position reflects its investment in capital assets (e.g., land, buildings, vehicles, and equipment net of accumulated depreciation), less any related debt used to acquire those assets that is still outstanding.
 The District uses these capital assets to provide services to students; consequently, these assets are not available for future spending.
 Although the District's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate those liabilities. - An additional portion of the District's net position (less than 1%) represents resources that are subject to external restrictions on how they may be used.
-The restricted balance is for major maintenance projects and future capital outlays. - The remaining balance of unrestricted net position may be used to meet the District's obligations to students, employees and creditors and to honor the next year's budget.
+The restricted balance is for the purpose of purchasing or replacing specified equipment and or capital improvements under W.S.
+21-13.504. - The remaining balance of unrestricted net position may be used to meet the District's obligations to students, employees and creditors and to honor the next year's budget.